 On a basic level:

-Detailed information on public and non-public choices for each program can be found in the Terms & Conditions on your ORS Homepage (in the Online Response System (ORS)), and in the Important Information sections of the information requests (pdfs of the questionnaires).
+Detailed information on public and non-public choices for each program can be found in the Terms & Conditions on your ORS Homepage (in the Online Response System (ORS)), and in the Important Information sections of the current questionnaires.
 These are available on the guidance for cities, guidance for companies and guidance for states and regions pages.

 Important differences between investor and customer requests:

 What is the timeline for responding?

 The 2018 cities questionnaires is now available, after signing in, under Guidance Documents, and states and regions questionnaire is available under the Guidance and information section states and regions website.
 Our Online Response System (ORS), for completion and submission of the cities questionnaire, will be available at the end of April.

 You can view the 2018 company questionnaires on our website.
 Our ORS, for completion and submission of the company questionnaires, will be available at the end of April for the CDP’s climate change, forests, water security and supply chain programs.